-The melting and stretching properties of vegan cheese has always been a bugbear.
-Some vegan cheeses may not melt as well or have the same stretchiness as dairy-based cheese.
-This can impact their performance in certain dishes like pizza, where meltability and stretch are obviously desirable qualities!
-However, there are a couple of vegan cheeses on the market that do achieve the coveted cheese pull which we’ll go into more detail about below.
-One thing we’d certainly recommend though is to try not to focus too much on texture, especially when it comes to using vegan cheese on pizza.
+One thing we’d recommend is to try not to focus too much on texture, especially when it comes to using vegan cheese on pizza.
 Where vegan cheese has made massive strides in recent years is in the taste.
 The vast array of products on the market today are a world away from even 5 years ago.
 The reason why they often don’t hit the same spot in terms of texture is down to the ingredients that they’re made from.

 What is vegan cheese made from?